Natalie Portman reveals intense preparation to play Jane Foster

 Thor: Love and Thunder (Thor 4) arrives in theaters in a few days and Natalie Portman, who plays Jane Foster in the Marvel film, revealed how she physically prepared for the role.

-Speaking to Total Film, the actress revealed that Thor 4’s stunt doubles “made things really hard,” but Portman still had to struggle at times.
+Speaking to Total Film, the actress revealed that the Thor 4 cast dubs ‘made things really hard’, but Portman still had to push herself at times.

-This included working with the cape’s weight, which Portman says requires upper body strength.
+This included working with the cape weight, which Portman claims requires off the upper body.

 More about Thor 4